271-S Stratton Building

 sponsorship and committee information courtesy of the Legislative Information

 Anthony DeLuca is State Representative of the 80th District.

-With a state economy faces significant challenges, DeLuca is using the lessons he learned when mayor of Chicago Heights, (2003-2009) and Chief of Operations for Skyline Disposal Company, a third-generation family-owned business, and is applying his nearly 25 years of private sector business experience to solving the state's fiscal crisis through a renewed focus on how state government can operate more efficiently.
+With a state economy facing significant challenges, DeLuca is using the lessons he learned when mayor of Chicago Heights, (2003-2009) and Chief of Operations for Skyline Disposal Company, a third-generation family-owned business, and is applying his nearly 25 years of private sector business experience to solving the state's fiscal crisis through a renewed focus on how state government can operate more efficiently.

 During his tenure as mayor of Chicago Heights, DeLuca made building a more responsive and fiscally responsible government a top priority.
 As mayor, DeLuca reduced the number of salaried employees by 20 percent and reorganized the city-funded health care plan to mirror the private-sector.
 This move made the plan more efficient and financially sustainable.
 These measures helped Chicago Heights' budget remain solvent.

 To expand economic growth and create private sector jobs, DeLuca engineered a policy that sold unused city-owned property to private entities to get them back on the tax rolls.
 The goal was to attract businesses and create jobs in the community.
 It worked.
 In fact, at a time when the unemployment rate in many Chicago-area communities was rising, it was decreasing in Chicago Heights, thanks in part to this initiative.

 DeLuca is a longtime supporter of a third regional airport in the Southland, and in 2013 he voted to give the Illinois Department of Transportation the authority to build the South Suburban Airport in Peotone.
 DeLuca also worked with other Southland legislators to urge members of the Chicago Metropolitan Agency for Planning's policy committee to approve the construction of the Illiana Expressway/Tollway, which would connect Interstate 55 with Interstate 65 in Indiana for improved transportation in the region.
 DeLuca remains focused on the development of the Metra Southeast Service Line running from Chicago to Crete.